 In this post, we are going to talk about the new Windows Update Expiration Policy.
 Updates are essential for any Windows system to get the best out of your PCs.
 These different types of Windows Updates enhance the overall performance of the system with up-to-date software, drivers, features, security, and much more.
 Additionally, these also address bugs and glitches in Windows and fix them.
-Microsoft has also made the process of installing updates a lot more easier and convenient for their users.
-For example, Windows Updates now come in a smaller size in the new Windows builds in comparison to previous builds decreasing the overall installation time.
-So, Microsoft keeps adding improvements to their services in one way or another.
+Microsoft has also made the process of installing updates a lot easier and more convenient for its users.
+For example, Windows Updates now come in a smaller size in the new Windows builds in comparison to previous builds, decreasing the overall installation time.
+Microsoft continually adds improvements to its services in one way or another.

-Every month, there are two to three updates released by Microsoft for every supported Windows platform.
-These updates hold security patches, bug fixes, stability improvement, new features, and quality-of-life improvements.
-Individual update has a Knowledge Base (KB) ID that refers to details and articles associated with a particular update.
+Every month, Microsoft releases two to three updates for each supported Windows platform.
+These updates hold security patches, bug fixes, stability improvements, new features, and quality-of-life improvements.
+An individual update has a Knowledge Base (KB) ID that refers to details and articles associated with a particular update.
 Now, you might have noticed some updates labeled as “EXPIRED” in your Windows Update Catalog.
 If you are wondering what exactly does it mean, here is your answer.
 We are going to explain the Windows Update Expired policy in detail in this post.

 Windows Update Expired

-With multiple Windows updates, there is a backlog of updates created that enlarges the size of update packages.
+With multiple Windows updates, a backlog of updates is created that enlarges the size of update packages.
 However, most of the Windows updates are cumulative.
-This basically means the updates contain previous as well as new updates released for Windows.
+This essentially means that the updates contain both previous and new updates released for Windows.
 So, with cumulative updates, you can download and install the latest updates on your PC.
 Now, the old updates become redundant and occupy some space on your system.
 To tackle this issue, Microsoft retires the old updates and flag them as Expired.
 Thus, you see an EXPIRED notice on the older and retired Windows update packages.

 Windows Update Expiration Policy

 You still receive the latest updates even when older updates are retired or expired.
-It also ensures that users get better performance with reduced scan time and faster user experiences.
+It also ensures that users experience improved performance with reduced scan times and faster user experiences.
 Also, it eliminates the risk of deploying older updates when newer and more security updates are available.
 All in all, expiring older Windows updates guarantees that you have installed the most recent updates on your PC.

 How often are update packages expired?

 Microsoft reviews the published Windows update packages and evaluates them for expiration periodically.
 They have a set of criteria and benchmarks to expire old Windows updates.
-Once the update packages meet the criteria for expiration, the updates are flagged as EXPIRED in your Windows Update Catalog.
+Once the update packages reach their expiration date, the updates are flagged as Expired in your Windows Update Catalog.

-If some old Windows updates haven’t met the criteria for expiration or are not evaluated yet, Microsoft doesn’t flag them as retired until and unless there are new updates available to replace them.
+If some old Windows updates haven’t met the criteria for expiration or haven’t been evaluated yet, Microsoft doesn’t flag them as retired until new updates are available to replace them.

 Read: This build of Windows will expire soon – Insider build error